DanisAlfonso/remittance-app/development-roadmap.md

 - All core features are implemented and working
 - Backend integrations are complete
 - UI/UX is production-ready
-- Testing infrastructure is solid (52+ tests passing)
+- Testing infrastructure is configured and ready for implementation

 ---